shawnbrown/datatest/docs/how-to/fuzzy-matches.rst

             or equal to *cutoff*.

-            Similarity measures are determined using the ratio() method of the difflib.SequenceMatcher class and range from 1.0 (exactly the same) to 0.0 (completely different).
+            Similarity measures are determined using the ratio() method of the difflib.SequenceMatcher class.
+The values range from 1.0 (exactly the same) to 0.0 (completely different).
             """
             class FuzzyMatcher(str):
                 def __eq__(inner_self, other):